The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Long-term meditation reshapes the default mode network (DMN), the part of your brain responsible for rumination and self-talk.
 When left unchecked, the DMN leads to anxiety, worry, and spirals of what-if.

-The science is clear: Meditation rewires the brain to experience more awareness and less aging.
+The science is clear at this point that meditation rewires the brain to experience more awareness and less aging.
+This isn’t spiritual fluff (although it can be that, too).
+It’s measurable, MRI-confirmed, and repeatable.

 But I Can’t Meditate…(Yes, You Can)